danharper/graphql-typescript-codegen/README.md

 **How is this different from other libraries?** They use the decorators at runtime, where type information is limited.
 This project runs using the TypeScript compiler, and so has access to full details.
 This means no duplicate type definitions, and fewer workarounds.

+**Unfinished** This is just something I hacked on to scratch an itch for a side project; it's unfinished (see "What's not done" below), and I may not continue it.
+Open sourcing it because I think it's cool ;)

 ## Usage

 Let's build a blog, containing posts and authors.
 We'll expose 2 root queries: `blog_posts` and `blog_post(id: ID)`; and a mutation: `like_blog_post(id: ID)`.